ReviewMyContract.aiReview My Contract

 Injunctive Relief.
 The most powerful and most sought remedy in NDA enforcement.
 A temporary restraining order (TRO) or preliminary injunction can stop ongoing disclosure of confidential information — preventing further harm before a full trial.
 Courts typically require the movant to show: (1) likelihood of success on the merits; (2) irreparable harm; (3) balance of equities in movant's favor; and (4) no adverse effect on public interest (*Winter v.
 Natural Resources Defense Council*, 555 U.S. 7 (2008)).

 Many NDAs (like the clause above) include "pre-conceded irreparable harm" language — the parties agree in advance that a breach would cause irreparable harm.
 Courts in many jurisdictions accept this contractual pre-concession as satisfying the irreparable harm element, making injunctions easier to obtain.
-Courts in others (notably the 9th Circuit) give this language limited weight and require a factual showing of irreparable harm regardless of contractual language.
+Courts in others (notably the 9th Circuit) give this language limited weight and require a factual showing of irreparable harm regardless of contractual language (*Flexible Lifeline Sys., Inc. v.
+Precision Lift, Inc.*, 654 F.3d 989 (9th Cir.
+2011)).

 The bond-waiver provision in the clause above eliminates the requirement to post security (typically 10-50% of the estimated harm to the defendant from a wrongly-issued injunction).
 This is a one-sided provision that disadvantages the receiving party — if an injunction is wrongly issued, the receiving party has no bond to look to for compensation during the injunction period.

 Actual Damages.
 The disclosing party can seek actual economic damages — lost profits, loss of competitive advantage, cost of developing replacement trade secrets — but quantifying these damages is notoriously difficult in trade secret cases.
 Courts have found "reasonable royalty" as an alternative measure when actual damages cannot be precisely calculated (*University Computing Co. v.
-Lykes-Youngstown Corp.*, 5th Cir.
-1974).
+Lykes-Youngstown Corp.*, 504 F.2d 518 (5th Cir.
+1974)).

 What to Do

-Review the remedies section of any NDA for three provisions that systematically disadvantage the receiving party: (1) pre-conceded irreparable harm — this makes TROs easier to obtain against you; negotiate to remove or limit this to "courts may consider" language.
-(2) Bond waiver — insist on a standard bond requirement to protect against wrongly-issued injunctions.
-(3) Liquidated damages — verify the amount is proportionate to actual likely harm; anything exceeding actual business impact is potentially voidable as a penalty.
-For disclosing parties: ensure the agreement includes DTSA immunity language to preserve access to exemplary damages.
+Review the remedies section of any NDA for three provisions that systematically disadvantage the receiving party: (1) pre-conceded irreparable harm — negotiate to "courts may consider" rather than irrebuttable pre-concession; (2) bond waiver — insist on a standard bond requirement; (3) liquidated damages — verify the amount is proportionate to actual likely harm.
+For disclosing parties: ensure the agreement includes the DTSA immunity language to preserve access to exemplary damages.
+Never rely on contract damages alone without preserving DTSA remedies.

 Example Contract Language